 - Gnomic will is “willing…in relation to some assumed good.”

-- When the Word became incarnate, He only had a single hypostasis which united the divine and human.
+- When the Word became incarnate, He only had a single hypostasis which united the divine and human natures.
 For this reason, even before Jesus grew in human wisdom, His human will always willed what the divine will desired and, in fact, it was not possible for Jesus’s human will to will contrary to His divine will.
 Hence, it was impossible for gnomic will to exist.

-- Yet, Adam likewise had a will which exhibited “natural stability” and no “willing…in relation to some assume good.”
+- Yet, Adam likewise had a will which exhibited “natural stability” and no “willing…in relation to some assumed good.”
 In fact, the moment he did will in relation to an assumed good, “the fall of free choice” occurred and free will was henceforth “corrupted.”

 People’s failure to differentiate between Adam’s will before the Fall and Adam’s will causing, and proceeding after, the Fall has caused all the confusion as to how to properly understand gnomic will.